Photo: The Skillion on the Central coast Terrigal Beach

 Diving is available at the Pinnacles.
 The largest underwater wreck in Australia lies at Seal Rocks, the SS Satara.

 If your sports minded, there is water-skiing, horse riding, even hire a boat for your own exploration or go fishing for a day or week.
 The region has exceptionally beautiful beaches and parks along the coast and excellent surfing spots.
+As well, there are 11 golf courses, all set in beautiful surrounds.

 There are plenty of things to do at night as well, as the area is a favourite with Sydneysiders and well catered for.